Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

-Let $\pi(\cdot,t)$ be a $t$-dependent family of $G$-invariant probability measures on $\cS$ evolving under the Markov chain.
-Since the transition probabilities are $G$-invariant, the Markov evolution preserves the $G$-invariance.
-Hence we have the following master equation:
+Let us discuss now the time evolution of the Glauber Markov chain.
+We start with the case of the discrete time.
+Introduce a parameter $\tau$ having a dimension of time, and assume that the transitions happen at time moments which are positive integral multiples of $\tau$.
+Let $\pi(\cdot,t)$ be a $t$-dependent family of probability measures on $\cS$ evolving under the Markov chain.
+We have the following master equation:

-Assume now, for simplicity, that the time $t$ is continuous.
-Then we can replace $\pi(\sigma, t + 1) - \pi(\sigma,t)$ by the derivative and, consequently, the equation above yields
+Let us pass now to the continuous time $t$. \footnote{This passage is somewhat implicit in \cite{Glauber,SuzukiKubo}.
+We thank the referee for explaining it to us.} We consider $\tau$ as a small parameter, and assume that the constant $\hat{c}$ from (II) is proportional to $\tau$, i.e.,